Is my phone number public on people-search sites?

-Your cell number is for sale.
-If you have ever bought a house, registered to vote, signed up for a loyalty card, or filled out an online form, it is sitting on dozens of broker sites right now, searchable for free by anyone who knows your name.
+Your cell number is for sale, and you never agreed to it.
+Buy a house, register to vote, grab a loyalty card, or fill out one online form, and it lands on dozens of data broker sites — searchable for free by anyone who knows your name.

 Find out where your phone number is listed.
-Free scan, no signup, results in minutes.
+Free scan, results in minutes.

-The average US adult has their cell number on 20 to 50 broker sites.
-These aren't obscure databases.
-They are the same sites that show up on the first page of Google when someone types your name.
+The average US adult's cell number sits on 20 to 50 sites — and not obscure ones.
+They're the same sites that surface on the first page of Google the moment someone types your name.

-Marketing data aggregators sit one layer deeper.
-Acxiom, Epsilon, and Experian Marketing Services sell consumer phone lists in bulk to telemarketers, political campaigns, and advertisers.
-Those lists are what power most of the calls you don't want.
+Marketing data aggregators sit one layer down, out of sight.
+They sell your number in bulk lists to telemarketers, campaigns, and advertisers — the lists behind most of the calls you never asked for.

 Public records.
 Voter registration in many states collects phone numbers.
 Property deeds, court filings, business licenses, and professional licenses often include them.
 Brokers scrape all of these continuously.